lando/lando/docs/config/magento.md

 ### Choosing a caching and session backend

-By default this recipe will spin up a Redis cache and session service at the Magento-recommended version of 3.2
+By default, this recipe will spin up a Redis cache and session service at the Magento-recommended version of 5.0

 However, you can disable or [override the service version](../config/services.md#overrides) as needed.

-** Disabling default Redis services **
+#### Disabling Redis

 ```yaml
 recipe: magento